 Chapter 3.
 Characteristics of Participating Hospitals

-This chapter presents information about the distribution of database hospitals by bed size, teaching status, ownership and control, and geographic region.
-Although the hospitals that voluntarily submitted data to the database do not constitute a statistically selected sample, the characteristics of these hospitals are fairly consistent with the distribution of hospitals registered with the American Hospital Association (AHA).
-The characteristics of database hospitals by bed size, teaching status, ownership and control, and geographic region are presented in the following tablesiv and are compared with the distribution of AHA-registered hospitals included in the 2010 AHA Annual Survey of Hospitals.v
+As background for understanding the survey results, this chapter presents information about the distribution of database hospitals by bed size (number of patient beds), teaching status, ownership and control, and geographic region.
+Although the 382 hospitals that voluntarily submitted data to the database do not constitute a statistically selected sample, the characteristics of these hospitals are fairly consistent with the distribution of U.S. hospitals registered with the American Hospital Association (AHA).
+The characteristics of database hospitals by AHA-defined categories of bed size, teaching status, ownership and control, and region are presented in the following tables.1 Data are presented which describe the database hospitals and the survey respondents from these hospitals, as well as the distribution of U.S. AHA-registered hospitals included in the 2004 AHA Annual Survey of Hospitals.2

-- Database hospitals represent a range of bed sizes and geographic regions.
+- Participating hospitals represent a range of bed sizes and geographic regions.

-- Most database hospitals are nonteaching (66 percent) and non-government owned (voluntary/nonprofit or proprietary/investor owned) (80 percent).
+- Most hospitals are nonteaching (76 percent) and nongovernment owned (voluntary/nonprofit or proprietary/investor-owned) (72 percent).

 Table 3-1 shows the distribution of database hospitals and respondents by hospital bed size.
 Overall, the distribution of database hospitals by bed size is similar to the distribution of AHA-registered U.S. hospitals.
-Most of the database hospitals (63 percent) have fewer than 200 beds, which is similar to but lower than the percentage of AHA-registered U.S. hospitals (74 percent).
+The bed size category of 25 to 49 beds has the largest number of hospitals (97 database hospitals or 25 percent).
+Equivalent to the distribution of AHA-registered U.S. hospitals, 73 percent of the hospitals in the database have fewer than 200 beds.

 Ownership and Control